 Population estimates presented may not include representation from zones within the study area that did not produce enough tag release and/or recapture data (see FIELD AND ANALYTICAL METHODS, Bounding).
-The entire North Arm (and adjacent Middle Arm south of Lulu Island), the Pitt River and Pitt Lake, and Harrison Lake were not included in the population estimates.
+The entire North Arm (and adjacent Middle

+Arm south of Lulu Island), the Pitt River and Pitt Lake, and Harrison Lake were not included in the population estimates.
 White sturgeon are known to inhabit all of these areas that were not represented in the population analyses, at least seasonally; mixing of sturgeon from these areas into the mainstem Fraser zones used to estimate the population is unknown.

-Comparison of Population Estimates (1999-2006)
+Comparison of Population Estimates (1999-2007)

 Based on the high precision of mean population estimates for lower Fraser River white sturgeon generated by this program, comparisons between and among estimates provide reliable indications of population trends over the term of the program.
-Figure 8 compares the population estimate as of 1 January 2006 (46,957) with previous annual (independent) population estimates produced by this assessment program.
+Figure 8 compares the population estimate as of 1 January 2007 (46,108) of sturgeon from 40-280 cm FL with previous annual (independent) population estimates produced by this assessment program.
 The 2004, 2005, and 2006 population estimates sturgeon from 220-260 cm FL (see footnotes, Figure 8), whereas previous estimates did not include fish over 220 cm FL (due to an insufficient number of recaptured tags in the higher size categories).

 A gradual population increase was observed during the first four years of the program, from a low of 47,431 in 1999 to a high of 62,611 in 2003 (Figure 8).
-Since 2003, population estimates generated by the program indicate a gradual population decrease (10.1% in 2004, 12.9% in 2005, and 4.2% in 2006; Table 11).
-The 2006 population estimate is the lowest estimate since the inception of the assessment program.
-Comparisons of recent population estimates with the 2003 (peak) estimate indicate a 21.7% population decrease by 2005 and a 25.0% decrease by 2006 (Table 11).
-A comparison of upper confidence level (HPD, Table 8) associated with the 2006 estimate and the lower confidence level associated with the 2003 estimate (Nelson et al. 2004) indicate that the population decrease is significant (see presentation of confidence ranges in Figure 8).
+Since 2003, population estimates generated by the program indicate a population decrease (10.1% in 2004, 12.9% in 2005, 4.2% in 2006, and 1.8% in 2007; Table 11).
+The 2007 population estimate is the lowest estimate since the inception of the assessment program.
+Comparisons of recent population estimates with the 2003 (peak) estimate indicate a 26.4% population decrease by 2007 (Table 11).
+A comparison of the upper confidence level (HPD, Table 8) associated with the 2007 estimate and the lower confidence level associated with the 2003 estimate (Nelson et al. 2004) indicate that the population decrease is significant (see presentation of confidence ranges in Figure 8).

-A comparison of annual population estimates by 20-cm size categories for 2004, 2005, and 2006 (Figure 9) illustrates where changes are occurring for specific size/age groups within the population.
-The 2006 abundance estimates by size category suggest that significant reductions have occurred in the smallest size categories (40-59 cm and 60-89 cm) since 2004, which suggests reduced levels of juvenile recruitment into the population as compared to recruitment levels before 2004.
-Note also for 2006 that increases in abundance have occurred in all categories above 100 cm (this suggests survival and growth of individual sturgeon over time into higher size categories, thus measurable increases in abundance in these size categories over time).
+A comparison of annual population estimates by 20-cm size categories for 2004, 2005, 2006, and 2007 (Figure 9) illustrates where changes are occurring for specific size/age groups within the population.
+The 2007 abundance estimates by size category suggest that significant reductions have occurred in the smallest size categories (40-59 cm and 60-89 cm) since 2004, which suggests reduced levels of juvenile recruitment into the population as compared to recruitment levels before 2004.
+Note also for 2007 that increases in abundance have occurred in all categories above 160 cm (this suggests survival and growth of individual sturgeon over time into higher size categories, thus measurable increases in abundance in these size categories over time).